Surface water drainage occurs when rainwater falls on a property and drains away.

 Companies do not know the surface water drainage arrangements of all the individual properties in its area.
 This means that you usually need to make an application for a rebate.

 You should apply to your company providing evidence that none of your surface water enters the public sewer.
 Your company should explain the kind of evidence that it would need to see.
 They will check whether you qualify and if you do:

 - you will not be charged for surface water drainage on future bills

 - some of the amount you paid previously may be refunded

 Sometimes your company does know, or might reasonably be expected to have known, that your property was not connected to its sewerage system for surface water drainage.
 In this case we would expect it to apply the rebate (and refund any money overpaid) from the date at which it knew (or might reasonably be expected to have known) the property was not connected.

 You do not need to use a third party to apply for a rebate, you can apply directly to your company.

 Water that drains from roads and footpaths flows into public drainage systems.
 This is known as highway drainage.
-Water companies recover the costs of providing highway drainage from their customers.
-Highway drainage benefits everyone that uses the road system, so there is a case for recovering the costs directly from roads authorities or users.
-However, legislation prevents this.
+Water companies are allowed under legislation to recover the costs of providing highway drainage from their customers regardless of the extent to which they directly benefit from the road system.